Ladder99/ladder99/design/plugins.md

 participant device as Device
-participant kepware as Kepware participant adapter as Adapter participant plugin as Text Plugin participant cache as Cache participant agent as Agent participant user as User
+participant kepware as Kepware participant adapter as Adapter participant plugin as OPC Plugin participant cache as Cache participant agent as Agent participant user as User